 Analysis of data from the project schools has shown that children in Power of Reading schools make outstanding progress in reading and writing.
 Our research shows that the project is particularly effective in narrowing the achievement gap between boys and girls and significant for those who have been previously reluctant to engage with literacy.*

 - Choosing to read more often and at greater length

 - More confident and knowledgeable in talking about books

 - Willing to seek out deeper meanings in text

 - Showing greater enjoyment and achievement in writing.

-*For more detail and our research and evaluation reports click here.
+*For more detail got to our research and evaluation reports

 CLPE Reading and Writing Scales – Literacy beyond levels

 Project teachers will work with the CLPE Reading and Writing Scales which help teachers to understand what progression looks like in reading and writing.
 These materials help schools to provide an environment that supports children’s development as readers and writers and supports teacher subject knowledge in the development of reading and writing.
 They are a tool that will help strengthen teacher understanding and provide a common framework for truly formative assessment.
-Click here to download the free Reading and Writing Scales
+Download the free Reading and Writing Scales